jalvaradoo/webpage-jalvarado/content/work_in_progress/porter_hypothesis/index.md

 # slides: example
 ---

 Why does the redistributive impact of fiscal policy vary across countries?
-While income inequality tends to be similar across nations before taxes and transfers, the degree of inequality can change significantly after these fiscal interventions.
-I develop a general equilibrium model with heterogeneous agents, where the extent of redistribution is determined endogenously.
-The findings reveal that the degree of redistribution is influenced by: (i) the magnitude of economic shocks, and (ii) the institutional rules under which fiscal policy is chosen.
+I provide evidence that, although pre-tax and transfer income inequality tends to be similar across nations, post-fiscal intervention inequality varies significantly.
+I develop a general equilibrium model with heterogeneous agents, in which the degree of redistribution is determined endogenously.
+The findings reveal that the extent of redistribution is influenced by: (i) the size of economic shocks affecting the economy and (ii) the institutional rules under which fiscal policy is chosen.
+My model explains cross-country differences in fiscal policy’s distributional power.